 Server-side tracking

-In practice: Buron ships a first-party pixel backed by a production server-side pipeline, so the events feeding its warehouse don't depend on what a browser felt like delivering that day.
+In practice: Buron ships a first-party pixel backed by a production server-side pipeline, so the events feeding its warehouse don't depend on what a browser felt like delivering.

 Related terms